Look for us on Facebook!

 Movie & Discussion

-Once a week we watch an pre-viewed, age appropriate movie with the youth.
-Afterwards, we have a discussion with them regarding the movie and different things happened in it and different decisions the characters made.
+Once a week we watch a pre-viewed, age appropriate movie with the youth.
+Afterwards, we have a discussion with them regarding the various aspects of the movie including the different things happened in it and the decisions the characters made.
 We try to relate it to their every day lives and talk about what we would do in similar situations.
+This program works to put a positive spin on media.

 Rap Up, which takes place on Friday afternoons, continues to be a hit with the youth.
 Two volunteer facilitators offer the youth a safe place and time to talk about issues that are of interest and concern to them.
 These conversations are usually brought up through fun and engaging activities that are provided by the volunteers.